 The rubric on each paper indicates a prescribed number of answers required (e.g. "candidates are required to submit answers to no more than five questions").
 Candidates will be asked to indicate on their cover sheet which questions, up to the prescribed number, they are submitting for marking.
 Excepting section A of the Maths paper, for which all questions are compulsory, if the cover slip is not completed then the examiners will mark the questions in numerical order by question number.
-If the candidate lists more than the prescribed number of questions then questions will be marked in the order listed until the prescribed number.
-If fewer questions than the prescribed number are attempted, (i) each missing attempt will be assigned a mark of zero, (ii) for those questions that are attempted no marks beyond the maximum per question indicated under section 2 above will be awarded and (iii) the mark for the paper will still be calculated out of 100 for MS1, MS2 & MS3 and out of 180 for the Maths for Materials Science paper.
+If the candidate lists more than the prescribed number of questions then questions will be marked in the order listed until the prescribed number has been reached.
+The examiners will NOT mark questions in excess of the prescribed number.
+If fewer questions than the prescribed number are attempted, (i) each missing attempt will be assigned a mark of zero, (ii) for those questions that are attempted and (iii) the mark for the paper will still be calculated out of 100 for MS1, MS2 & MS3 and out of 180 for the Maths for Materials Science paper.